 Boyer catching air before making contact with the wave.

-wave broke as Phil hit it, but he resurfaces on the other side.
+wave brakes as Phil hit it, but he resurfaces on the other side.

-We were looking for a beach, and soon enough found a small
+Tired, we are looking for a beach, and soon enough find a small

 patch of sand.
-As we unpacked and explored our local, we are stoked to
+As we unpack and explore our the beach, we are stoked to

 find some driftwood.
 On the Indus most of the driftwood is picked up by

 day of epic paddling on the Indus.
-How could any river be this good
+How can any river be this good